-The residual between Bid Production Cost Guarantee payments to such additional Resources not allocated according to the methodology described above shall be allocated to Transmission Customers using the methods described in Schedule 1, Section 6.1.2.2.4.2 The residual is determined according to:
+The residual BPCG payments not allocated to such Additional Resources according to the methodology described above shall be allocated to all Transmission Customers using the methods described in Section 6.1.7.2. , of Rate Schedule 1 of the OATT.
+The residual is determined according to:

-Load Zones and Composite Load Zones used in the allocation of Bid Production Cost Guarantees for such additional resources are initially set as: (i) Load Zones A-E, (ii) Load Zones F-I, (iii) Load Zone J, and (iv) Load Zone K and may be adjusted by the ISO to reflect the most frequently constrained transmission interfaces in the NYCA.